How to become a drummer (for Kylie!): Tom's story

 "If you love it, do it and keep doing it!" is the advice Tom has for anyone considering a career in this industry.

-What to expect if you want to be a drummer
+What to expect if you want to be a musician

-- Drummer working hours: Variable, depending on what you're working on.
+- Musician typical working hours: 34 to 36 hours per week.
 Be prepared for long and unsociable hours at times.

-What qualifications do you need to be a drummer?
+What qualifications do you need to be a musician?